cjdbarlow/Part-One/autonomic_nervous_system.md

       * GABA
       * Neurotensin

-There are thee exceptions to the above structure:
+There are three exceptions to the above structure:
 * The **adrenal gland** is a **modified sympathetic ganglion**.
 It is:
   * Directly innervated by preganglionic neurons releasing ACh
 * Sweat glands have muscarinic receptors, and are stimulated by ACh rather than noradrenaline